coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 and take another approach.

 But people problems are the ones that give me sleepless nights and stress me out.
-These problems are different: we can’t make the person on the other side do what we want – we can only try to get on the same level with them to resolve issues, but we can’t, ultimately, change them.
+These problems are different: we can't make the person on the other side do what we want – we can only try to get on the same level with them to resolve issues, but we can't, ultimately, change them.

 :::

-## The peopleware
+## We want people to be like our code

-As engineers, we expect people to have the same quality as a program: to fix a problem, I just have to explain, really slowly, what’s wrong with them for the problem to go away.
+_Just_ explain, really slowly, what's wrong with _them_
+for the problem to go away.

 :::notes

-Somehow, as engineers, we expect people to have the same quality: to fix a problem, I just have to explain, really slowly, what’s wrong with them for the problem to go away.
+Somehow, as engineers, we expect people to have the same quality: to fix a problem, I just have to explain, really slowly, what's wrong with them for the problem to go away.

-However, in the past I’ve invested very little time in educating myself on collaboration and communication.
+However, in the past I've invested very little time in educating myself on collaboration and communication.
 And I am certainly not alone.

 We developers happily pay (with our money and our time) for getting up to speed